Anny spends most of her time on a quest of self-improvement. She writes about her experiences that she hopes can be helpful to others.

 1. Update frequently

 Readers don’t like waiting, and that’s a fact.
-They like stories that they can finish, or know that they can finish.
+They like stories that they can finish, or at least know that they can finish.
 Continuously adding parts to your book makes your readers realize that you know what you're doing and that you do indeed have a story planned out, and this can be a turning point in their decision as to whether they want to add your book to their library or not.

 Updating frequently ensures that the readers do not have to wait too long and this keeps them interested.
 Usually, updating once or twice a week is ideal for a book on Wattpad.
 Doing so can increase the rankings of your book in each tag and increases its exposure to the group of audience randomly searching under the same tag or genre.